alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 {% endhighlight %}

-I think it's good enough for now so let's go back and do the same thing with the character length.
+it's good enough for now so let's go back and do the same thing with the character length validation.

 {% highlight csharp %}